Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 - A context of this conclusion (e.g., process output, additional recommendations, etc.).

 #### ValidationResult
-A `ValidationResult` is a class that holds the validation results for each `ValidationTarget`.
+A `ValidationResult` is a class that holds the `TargetValidationResult` for each `ValidationTarget`.
+In simple words, the `ValidationResult` is an overall result of the validation process that contains the validation result for all validated targets.

 #### ValidationResultBuilder
 A `ValidationResultBuilder` is a class that simplifies the creation of the `ValidationResult`.
 The `ValidationResultBuilder` has the main build method that returns a `ValidationResult`.